What is Company Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 If one wants to practice Company Law, then one can join an integrated-LLB course after passing the Class 12 in any stream.
 You can also opt for the three years LLB course after graduation in any stream of education.
 To be admitted to a master of law (LLM) programme with a specialty in company law one needs to possess a bachelor’s degree in law from a recognised university.
 In addition, a qualifying test may be requisite, like the Law School Admission Test-India (LSAT-India).

-Candidates who wish to pursue UG and PG courses in Company Law must appear for various entrance examinations in order to secure admission in top colleges.
-Candidates seeking admission in Company Law degree courses offered at different universities and colleges can consider appearing in the following entrance exams:
+If you want to take up UG and PG courses in Company Law, you should give top entrance exams and get very good marks and rank to get admission in well known colleges.
+For admission in Company Law degree courses available at different universities and colleges, you can consider giving the following entrance exams -

 Entrance Exams |